wirecube/android_additive_animations/README.md

     .start();
 ```

-The second option is not recommended unless you need very specific control over how properties are applied.
+The second option is not recommended unless you need very specific control over how properties are applied (for example, only applying x/y-scroll changes together instead of one at a time when animating 2-dimensional scrolling).
 In works by subclassing `BaseAdditiveAnimator` and providing your own builder methods (which are usually one-liners) such as this:

 ```java